Azure/reliable-web-app-pattern-java/README.md

 ## Reference implementation workflow

 - The web app uses two regions in an active-passive configuration to meet the service level objective of 99.9%.
 The web app uses WebSockets.
-To support WebSockets, it uses Traffic Manager to route traffic across regions and Application Gateway for HTTP and WebSockets support.
-Traffic Manager uses DNS to route traffic and doesn't see the HTTP traffic.
-Traffic Manager routes all traffic to the Active Region.
+To support WebSockets, the web app runs on a single instance.
+Front Door routes all traffic to the Active Region.
 The passive region is for failover only.
 The failover plan is manual and there are no automated scripts with this repo.
-- All inbound HTTPS traffic passes through Application Gateway and Web Application Firewall (WAF).
+- All inbound HTTPS traffic passes through Front Door and Web Application Firewall (WAF).
 WAF inspects the traffic against WAF policies.
 - The web app code implements the Retry, Circuit Breaker, and Cache-Aside patterns.
 The web app integrates with Azure AD using the Spring Boot Starter for Azure Active Directory.
 - Application Insights is the application performance management tool, and it gathers telemetry data on the web app.
 - App Service uses virtual network integration to communicate securely with other Azure resources within the private virtual network.
 App Service requires an `App Service delegated subnet` in the virtual network to enable virtual network integration.